-Note: Qualcomm QCA9377 WiFi chipset may be supported on some of the LE910Cx variants.
+Qualcomm QCA9377 WiFi chipset may be supported on some of the LE910Cx variants.

-Please contact your EXFO representative for more details.
+Please contact your Telit representative for more details.

-The LE910Cx SDIO port supports the SDIO 3.0 specification at 1.8V CMOS only, so it cannot be used as an external SD/MMC card connection.
+The LE910Cx SDIO port supports the SDIO 3.0 specification at 1.8V CMOS only, thus cannot be used as an external SD/MMC card connection.